axieinfinity/ronin-documentation/docs/node-operators/mainnet/introduction.md

 These hardware requirements are rough guidelines, and each node operator should monitor their node to ensure good performance for the intended task.
 The size of your Ronin node will also grow over time.

 ## Get started with node installation
-We offer one two different methods of installing Ronin nodes:
+We offer two different methods of installing nodes:
 * The Docker method describes the installation of Ronin nodes as Docker instances, for those comfortable with Docker.
 Two different approaches to setting up your nodes using Docker are described in the following sections.
 * The CLI (command line interface) method uses a CLI tool to compile your own node binary from source.
 For more information, see [Build your node using Ronin CLI](./../cli.md).